-J & D Piece Contracts Ltd. were delighted to be awarded the contract for the new Queen Elizabeth University Hospital in Glasgow, comprising roof steelwork, prefabricated modules and the erection of two link bridges.
+J & D Pierce were awarded the contract for the new Queen Elizabeth University Hospital in Glasgow – comprising roof steelwork, forty prefabricated modules and the erection of two link bridges.

-- 200t Link Bridges fully fabricated, clad and transported to site
+- 200t link bridges + 40 pod modules fabricated, clad and transported to site

 NHS Greater Glasgow and Clyde

 Both the upper floors and helipad consist of J&D Pierce steelwork which both sit atop the main concrete frame.
 The hospital, which sits at 13-storeys high, posed many logistical challenges.
 These issues were dealt with by firstly ensuring safe access for our erectors, with a system of spreading and back-propping.
 This allowed our tower cranes to begin lifting steel from ground level, simultaneously managing congestion on the limited access roads.
 Temporary design was carried out in-house to ensure the structure could carry the loads.

 40 multi-coloured modules were prefabricated at our Glengarnock facilities, including cladding, floor decking, glazing and concealed lifting hooks.
 The pod modules were then delivered to site, lifted, and fitted onto a previously erected 12-storey high atrium bridge spanning 30m.
 This was done using a bespoke lifting frame for the project, with prefabrication eliminating the need for additional work on-site.

 J&D Pierce erected two link bridges between the old and new hospitals.
 Using our in-house facilities to pre-fabricate and clad the bridges, this demanding transport job saw both link bridges measuring 26m long and 8m high each.